Michael Tenedine, 58, of East Haven, Conn., was convicted of...

 "I think it’s important because local judges have been too lenient" in sentencing fishing-related cases, Augustine said.

-The district attorney's office stepped up focus comes as the federal government continues to pursue criminal cases to charge primarily commercial fishermen for what had long been considered civil crimes.
-Department of Justice cases over a more than 10-year investigation have focused primarily on commercial fishermen and dealers in New York, where the fishing quota is among the lowest among East Coast states.
-Indictments have in more than a dozen convictions and prison time for at least three Long Island commercial fishermen.
+The district attorney's office's stepped-up focus comes as the federal government continues to pursue criminal cases to charge primarily commercial fishermen for what had long been considered civil crimes.
+Department of Justice cases over more than 10 years have focused primarily on commercial fishermen and dealers in New York, where the fishing quota is among the lowest of East Coast states.
+Indictments have resulted in more than a dozen convictions and prison time for at least three Long Island commercial fishermen.

 Just this week, Montauk commercial fishing boat captain Christopher Winker began serving a 30-month prison sentence after being convicted on five federal counts last year for illegally landing more than 200,000 pounds of black sea bass and fluke, valued at over $750,000.

-Winkler also faces more than $1 million in combined forfeiture and restitution, while his one-time codefendants, Asa and Bryan Gosman, managers of the Gosman’s Dock wholesale business, pleaded guilty to a single conspiracy count each.
-They cooperated with prosecutors, and received sentences of two years probation and restitution of $247,000 each, Newsday reported this week.
+Winkler also faces more than $1 million in combined forfeiture and restitution, while his onetime co-defendants, Asa and Bryan Gosman, managers of the Gosman’s Dock wholesale business, pleaded guilty to a single conspiracy count each.
+They cooperated with prosecutors, and received sentences of 2 years probation and restitution of $247,000 each, Newsday reported this week.
 They are expected to file paperwork objecting to the restitution sentence by Dec.
 4.

 "There's plenty of work to be done," Painter said.
 "When we do land a punch we have to shout about landing that punch" to warn potential future violators.